ShimotsukiHaruka/Atlas/Humanities/Buffett-Business/Business 3.3.4.md

 - Donations/gifts
 - Interest earnings from cash savings in a bank account
 - Grants and subsidies from the government
+## Revenue Streams — Advertising Revenue
+- Companies such as Google, Twitter and Facebook rely heavily on advertising revenue as a revenue stream.
+- For example, over 80% of the revenues from social media firm Twitter comes from text and display advertising.
 ## Vocabulary
 + Sponsor